Hajji Ebrahim Shirazi: Governor of Fars

 In early 1793, Agha Mohammad Khan informed Ebrahim his army would camp near Shiraz, and all notables and Ebrahim himself should visit his camp.
-Ebrahim hand no choice but to greet Agha Mohammad Khan when he arrived in Shiraz.
+Ebrahim had no choice but to greet Agha Mohammad Khan when he arrived in Shiraz.
 Agha Mohammad Khan rewarded his supporters, chief among them being Ebrahim, but also took drastic measures regarding the city's population, especially against those who were not royal to him.
 On his orders, the Nobles of Shiraz, including Ebrahim, were ordered to surrender their wives and children as hostages.
 To avenge Karim Khan, Agha Mohommad ordered the exhumation of Karim and his bones to be buried in the stairs to his palace.
 To prevent a revolt from the city's residents, he ordered the destruction of the Arg.
 When Agha Mohammad Khan left Fars, Lotf Ali Khan, who had been in Tabas for some time, rushed to Fars.
 When Ebrahim became aware of this, he informed the agents of Agha Mohammad Khan.
 Mohammad Hussein Khan, Ebrahim's brother, was assigned to confront Lotf Ali Khan with the aid of Agha Mohammad Khan's army.
 The battle happened in Darian and ended with Lotf Ali Khan's flight to Bam.

 In 1794, Ebrahim went to Tehran with his tribal army to join Agha Mohammad Khan and besiege Kerman.
 In October 1794, Kerman was conquered, Lotf Ali Khan was arrested and, at the instigation of Ebrahim, blinded and executed at the age of 26.
 Ebrahim's time as Governor ended when in November 1794 when Agha Mohammad Khan returned victorious to Shiraz, where he appointed his heir Baba Khan as the governor.
 Agha Mohammad Khan ordered a banquet to be held for his victory, in which "the fountains of Shiraz be filled with wine".